 - Passing the ‘genuine relationship test’ (for example, by being in a civil partnership)

-These requirements will vary depending on your situation or if you are applying with dependent children.
+These requirements will vary depending on your spouse’s situation or if you are submitting an application with dependent children.

 Find out more information about the Spouse Visa requirements and how to send your evidence.

-If you meet the strict requirements, you will be able to apply for a Marriage Visa UK.
+If you and your spouse meet the strict requirements to remain in the UK, you will be able to submit an application for a Marriage Visa UK.
 The application can be made in the UK or from your current country of residence.